KasparEtter/ef1p/pages/email/email.md

 These two header fields are not only convenient for users, they also make unsubscribing more secure since mail clients don't include them when forwarding a message.
-If you want to prevent others from unsubscribing you from a mailing list, you have to remove the unsubscribe link at the bottom of a message manually before forwarding the message.
+If you want to prevent others from unsubscribing you from a mailing list, you have to remove the unsubscribe link at the bottom of a message yourself before forwarding the message.

 ### Custom header fields